-Center for Black Culture and Research
+Center for Black Culture

-The Center for Black Culture and Research provides support to WVU students, faculty and staff – particularly African and African American Mountaineers and Mountaineers of color.
+The Center for Black Culture provides support to WVU students, faculty and staff – particularly African and African American Mountaineers and Mountaineers of color.
 They provide our community with an educational, social and cultural support system that is unique to the African World experience.
 Whether you need help adjusting to University life or want to connect with other Mountaineers of color, the Center is here for you.

 RISE WVU is a program from our Office of Student Success that aims to create opportunities for and bring success to students of color.
 Students will be surrounded by a community that encourages them to persist towards graduation.

 All students of color are encouraged to apply to join the program and have the chance to work and study alongside other students of color.
 To join the RISE WVU program, fill out an application so they can get into contact with you.

 Housed in the Center for Black Culture, the Academic STARS program is designed specially for newly enrolled African American freshmen.
 The STARS program, which stands for Students Achieving and Reaching Success, helps these students develop an academic foundation on which they can build during their years in college and beyond.